 India Curry Nakaei 印度カレー 中栄

-Founded in Nihonbashi in 1920, Nakaei moved to Tsukiji Market with the opening of the Tsukiji Market in 1935 and later moved to Toyosu Market.
+Founded in Nihonbashi in 1920, Nakaei moved to Tsukiji Market with its opening in 1935 and later relocated to Toyosu Market in Koto Ward.
 Enjoy the richly flavoured Indian curry that has accompanied the history of Tokyo’s fish market.

 Find out more about India Curry Nakaei here on Google maps.